Syria: The story of the conflictContinue reading the main storyContinue reading the main story

-Then, in May 2013, the US and Russia began work to convene a conference in Switzerland to implement the 2012 Geneva Communique, a UN-backed international agreement that calls for the establishment of a transitional governing body in Syria formed on the basis of mutual consent.
+In January 2014, the US, Russia and UN convened a conference in Switzerland to implement the 2012 Geneva Communique, an internationally-backed agreement that called for the establishment of a transitional governing body in Syria formed on the basis of mutual consent.

-The talks, which became known as Geneva II, did not begin until January 2014.
-They broke down the following month after only two rounds.
-The UN special envoy Lakhdar Brahimi blamed the Syrian government's refusal to discuss opposition demands and its insistence on a focus on fighting "terrorists" - a term Damascus uses to dismiss all opponents of Mr Assad.
+The talks, which became known as Geneva II, broke down in February after only two rounds.
+The then UN special envoy Lakhdar Brahimi blamed the Syrian government's refusal to discuss opposition demands and its insistence on a focus on fighting "terrorists" - a term Damascus uses to describe rebel groups.

-Produced by David Gritten, Lucy Rodgers and Emily Macguire.
+Produced by Lucy Rodgers, David Gritten, James Offer and Patrick Asare